RAIN: Your Language Models Can Align Themselves without Finetuning: Experiments

-\textbf{Adversarial robustness.} We employ the Greedy Coordinate Gradient (GCG) as the attack algorithm.
-We utilize the default parameters of GCG, setting the learning rate to 0.01, batch size to 512, top-k to 256, and temperature to 1.
-To optimize training efficiency, we set the training steps to 100.
+\textbf{Robustness.\footnote{We do not claim robustness against adaptive attacks, but claim robustness under the static \textsc{llm-attacks}.
+The evaluation under adaptive attacks requires new design of adversarial attacks, which is out of our scope.}} We employ the Greedy Coordinate Gradient (GCG) as the attack algorithm.
+We utilize the default hyper-parameters of GCG, setting the learning rate to 0.01, batch size to 512, top-k to 256, and temperature to 1.
+We set the number of update steps to be 100.
 White-box attacks optimize specific attack suffixes by leveraging the gradient of each model, while transfer attacks utilize Vicuna 7B and 13B to optimize a universal attack suffix using a combination of two models' gradients and subsequently employ it to attack other models.
-Table \ref{tab:adv} displays the adversarial attack success rate of RAIN and vanilla auto-regressive.
-The definition and assessment method of attack success rate is the same as \cite{zou2023universal}.
+Table \ref{tab:adv} shows the adversarial attack success rates of RAIN and vanilla auto-regressive, defined and assessed as per \citet{zou2023universal}.
 Under GCG attacks, the aligned Vicuna demonstrates vulnerabilities, with attack success rates of approximately 80\% for white-box attacks and 30\% for transfer attacks.
-In both scenarios, RAIN outperforms the vanilla auto-regressive inference, and this superiority becomes more pronounced as the model scale increases.
-Under white-box attacks, RAIN reduced attack success rate by 14\%, 45\%, and 75\% for models with 7B, 13B, and 33B parameters, respectively.
-Under transferred attacks, RAIN decreased attack success rate by 25\%, 47\%, and 24\% for models with 7B, 13B, and 33B parameters, respectively.
-Although RAIN is not specifically designed as an adversarial defense method, our experimental results indicate its potential in enhancing model adversarial robustness under the fixed settings of \textsc{llm-attacks}.\footnote{We do not claim robustness against adaptive attacks.
-The evaluation under adaptive attacks requires new design of adversarial attacks, which is out of our scope.} In models fine-tuned on LLaMA, Vicuna exhibits exceptional performance but is susceptible to adversarial attacks.
-On the other hand, RAIN displays significant adversarial robustness.
+RAIN consistently surpasses vanilla auto-regressive inference in both cases, a superiority amplifying with model scale.
+Specifically, RAIN diminishes white-box attack success rates by 14\%, 45\%, and 75\%, and transfer attack success rates by 25\%, 47\%, and 24\% for models with 7B, 13B, and 33B parameters, respectively.
+Despite not being crafted as an adversarial defense, RAIN shows potential in boosting adversarial robustness under the static \textsc{llm-attacks}.
+In fine-tuned LLaMA models, Vicuna excels but is adversarial-prone, whereas RAIN exhibits notable robustness.

+\textbf{Truthful generation.} We experiment on the TruthfulQA dataset with LLaMA-2-chat 13B.
+Following common practices \citep{askell2021general,nakano2021webgpt,rae2021scaling,li2023inference} for evaluating TruthfulQA, we fine-tune two GPT-3 models by requesting the service from OpenAI to separately assess whether the model's responses are truthful and informative.
+As shown in Table \ref{tab:truth}, the responses generated by RAIN are more truthful.
+It indicates that RAIN can be compatible with existing alignment techniques, further enhancing the truthfulness of aligned models.